ethib137/ll/README.md

 }
 ```

-Make sure to declare variables, mixins, or any other type instide of this selector so that they are scoped to that component.
+Make sure to declare variables, mixins, or any other type inside of this selector so that they are scoped to that component.

 ### Component Variations

-To provide different styles for a component, you can define classes that can be added in addtion to the `-container` class.
+To provide different styles for a component, you can define classes that can be added in addition to the `-container` class.
 These class names should always be prefixed by the component name:

 ```html
 <div class="avatar-container avatar-large"></div>